raulurzua/framework/_pages/framework/principles.md

 * Internal team benchmarking drives best practices and celebrates wins
 * Industry peer-level benchmarking determines how your company is performing

-## Take advantage of the variable cost model of the cloud.
+## Take advantage of the variable cost model of the cloud
 * Rightsizing instances and services help drive appropriate resourcing levels
 * Comparing pricing between services and resource types drives better decisions